imeltsner/WeatherAQI-Predictor/README.md

 Weather Features: Including temperature (Max/Min/Mean), dew point, humidity, sea level pressure, visibility, wind speed, precipitation, and cloud cover.

 ## Modeling Approach
-The project employs a linear regression model trained on data from the 1980s and tested on data from the 1990s.
+Time Series Model Forecasting Long Short-Term Memory trained on data from the 1980s and tested on data from the 1990s.
-It includes an exploratory data analysis (EDA) to understand trends and relationships in the data.
-The model is evaluated based on Mean Absolute Error (MAE) and Mean Squared Error (MSE) metrics to assess prediction accuracy.
+This model combines the traditional time series analysis with advanced LSTM (Long Short-Term Memory)/ A Time Series Model is used to analyze and predict time-ordered data points.
+For example, an ARIMA (AutoRegressive Integrated Moving Average) can be used in this instance.
+An LSTM is a recurrent neural network, meaning that it can handle sequences of data.
+Its memory capability allows it to remember and utilize past information effectively, which is crucial in predicting future AQI values.

 ## Model Validation
 The model's predictions are compared against actual AQI values from past events to gauge its accuracy.